Mueller Report Is 700 Pages, ‘Fox News’ Expert Reveals — But How Does He Know When No Info Has Been Released?

-As controversy continues to swirl around Attorney General’s brief, four-page summary off the Robert Mueller report on collusion between Donald Trump and Russia in the 2016 presidential election, as Inquisitr has reported, even a legal analyst on Fox News — a network so supportive of Trump that it has been branded by Vox.com and others a “Trump propaganda operation” — now says that Mueller “of course” uncovered evidence of Trump-Russia collusion.
+As controversy continues to swirl around Attorney General Barr’s brief, four-page summary of the Robert Mueller report on collusion between Donald Trump and Russia in the 2016 presidential election, as The Inquisitr has reported, even a legal analyst on Fox News — a network so supportive of Trump that it has been branded by Vox and others a “Trump propaganda operation” — now says that Mueller “of course” uncovered evidence of Trump-Russia collusion.

-But Judge Andrew Napolitano appeared to have inside information about the report, the contents of which remain such a closely guarded secret that even the number of pages in the Mueller Report has not yet been revealed to Congress and the public.
+But Judge Andrew Napolitano appeared to have inside information about the report, the contents of which remain such a closely guarded secret that even the number of pages in the Mueller report has not yet been revealed to Congress and the public.

 And yet, Napolitano in a Fox News interview on Wednesday repeatedly gave the length of the report — 700 pages.
 Napolitano’s interview was quoted by the online magazine The Daily Beast, which noted that the Fox News commentator also seemed to know exactly how much raw evidence Mueller had accumulated.